davehunt/davehunt.co.uk/_drafts/jenkins-pipeline-walkthrough.md

 ### Additional pytest options
 Options for [pytest][] are typically specified on the command line, however they can also be defined via the `PYTEST_ADDOPTS` environment variable.
-In our pipelines we use `withEnv` to build the value for this variable.
+In our pipelines, we use `withEnv` to build the value for this variable.
 One example command line option is the number of parallel processes to use with [pytest-xdist][].
 Here, we allow a `PYTEST_PROCESSES` variable to be used, but default to 'auto'.
 I've slightly simplified the following example for